qtechgames-assesment/java-nodes/README.md

 * Use proper HTTP Verbs (We speak like proper Gentlemen or Ladies)
 * Include proper documentation (house rules must be clear)

+We highly encourage you to commit frequently.
+Your commit history should serve as a window into your thought process—each commit a play in your winning strategy.
+We will be reviewing your commit progress as part of our evaluation.

 ## Time to Show Your Hand

 You have 5 days to build this system.
 Like any good poker player, show us: